Contested garment rule

 The contested garment (CG) rule, also called concede-and-divide, is a division rule for solving problems of conflicting claims (also called "bankruptcy problems").
-The idea is that, if one claimant's claim is less than 100% of the estate to divide, then he effectively concedes the unclaimed estate to the other claimant.
-Therefore, we first give to each claimant, the amount conceded to him/her by the other claimant.
+The idea is that, if one claimant's claim is less than 100% of the estate to divide, then they effectively concede the unclaimed estate to the other claimant.
+Therefore, we first give to each claimant, the amount conceded by the other claimant.
 The remaining amount is then divided equally among the two claimants.

 The CG rule first appeared in the Mishnah, exemplified by a case of conflict over a garment, hence the name.
 In the Mishnah, it was described only for two-people problems.
 But in 1985, Robert Aumann and Michael Maschler have proved that, in every bankruptcy problem, there is a unique division that is consistent with the CG rule for each pair of claimants.
 They call the rule, that selects this unique division, the CG-consistent rule (it is also called the Talmud rule).